Vegetable Biryani

 Boiling Water – Added hot to maintain cooking temperature and help the rice cook evenly without slowing the process.

-Steam the gadhra beans in boiling water for about 15 minutes, until just soft.
-Set aside.
+Steam in boiling water for about 15 minutes until just soft.
+Drain and set aside.

-Heat margarine and vegetable oil in a large pot over medium-low heat.
-Add the cinnamon stick, curry leaves, green chillies, onions, and garlic, and cook until the onions are translucent.
-Remove half of the fried onions and set it aside for placing on top of the biryani later on.
+Heat margarine and oil in a large pot over medium-low.
+Add the cinnamon stick, curry leaves, green chillies, onions, and garlic.
+Cook until the onions are translucent.

-Stir in the turmeric, ginger and garlic paste, vadouvan (if using), garam masala, and Kashmiri chilli powder.
-Add the potatoes and pour in boiling water until they are halfway submerged.
+Stir in turmeric, ginger and garlic paste, vadouvan (if using), garam masala, and Kashmiri chilli powder.
+Mix well.
+Add the sliced potatoes and pour in enough boiling water to halfway cover them.

-Add the chopped vegetables (potatoes, cabbage, baby peas, green beans, baby carrots, and tomato), salt, mint, and margarine.
-Pour in enough boiling water to cover the vegetables, stir in the yogurt, cover, and cook until the vegetables are soft.
+Add all the chopped vegetables, salt, mint, and 25g margarine.
+Pour in enough boiling water to cover, stir in the yogurt, cover, and cook until soft, about 45 to 60 minutes.

-Add enough boiling water to fully submerge the rice.
-Cover the pot, leaving a slight gap, and cook until the rice is almost fully done.
+Add the raw soaked rice and cooked biryani dhal to the pot.
+Mix gently.
+Pour in enough boiling water to fully submerge the rice.
+Cover with a slight gap and cook until the rice is soft.

 Once the rice and vegetables are cooked, top the biryani with a little more margarine and the reserved fried onions.
 Steam gently on low heat for about 15 minutes, or finish in the oven, allowing all the flavours to come together.